IHTSDO/snomed-publish/client/closure-main/README.md

     Completed algorithm in 156 seconds with 344928 concepts Overall program completion in 245 seconds

-and the results would be stored in results.cp.
+and the results would be stored in results.cp